Skip to main content

 “We have to assess all the different sections in Goslar’s catchment area to see how at risk they are of being affected by an extreme weather event so that precautionary measures can be taken,” Michael Figge commented, explaining that such action was absolutely necessary.
 “Flood protection begins with town planning.
 The vulnerability of future developments to flooding must also be considered to decide to what extent such new development measures are actually possible.”

-Michael Figge, managing director EURAWASSER Goslar
+Michael Figge, Managing Director EURAWASSER Goslar

 So who should pay for this?